-In August of that year, Hogan and Andre would face-off under different circumstances at Shea Stadium in New York in front of 36,000 onlookers.
+But, in August of that year, Hogan and Andre would face-off under different circumstances at Shea Stadium in New York in front of 36,000 onlookers.
 And on a card headlined by Bruno Sammartino, Hogan, a relative newcomer on the wrestling scene, would defeat Andre and win the respect and admiration of WWF fans.

-But what happened next was something not even the WWF could envision.
+And what happened next was something not even the WWF could envision.

 Actor Sylvester Stallone was so impressed with Hogan's performance and larger-than-life persona, he cast the red hot wrestler as "Thunderlips the Ultimate Male" in his 1982 movie, Rocky III.